Uzbekistan profile - Leaders

-He gained another term following elections in December 2007 that opponents dismissed as a sham.
+He gained another two terms following elections in December 2007 and March 2015, both of which opponents dismissed as a sham.

 Mr Karimov takes a ruthlessly authoritarian approach to all forms of opposition, using the danger of Islamic militancy to justify the absence of civil rights.